sahidrajaansari/SummifyAi-an-automatic-text-summarizer/README.md

-# SummifyAI - An Automatic Text Summarizer
+# SummifyAI - Advanced Text Summarizer

-SummifyAI is an advanced text summarization tool leveraging the Pegasus model for generating accurate and coherent summaries of diverse texts, including general content and chat conversations.
-This project encompasses model training, API development, and a user-friendly web application.
+SummifyAI is an advanced text summarization tool utilizing the Pegasus model to generate concise and coherent summaries for various types of texts, including general content and chat conversations.
+The project features a comprehensive system with model training, API development, and a user-friendly web application.

 ## Table of Contents
 - [Overview](#overview)